 The Google Chromecast is kind of an obvious choice.
 It connects directly into the back of your TV where it sits hidden from view at all times.
 It’s a fun little streaming stick that always works for me.
 I purchased my first one a couple of years ago and it works just as well today as it did before.
 I also appreciate how the Ultra supports 4K, HDR10, Dolby Vision, and all of those modern features, even if I don’t use them very often.

 What I like the most about Google Chromecast is how it just works.
 All of my video streaming apps work with it, as do many sites on Google Chrome.
-I think the lone holdout is Amazon Prime Video and that shouldn’t be a problem much longer.
-There will be little reason to go with another device once Amazon Prime Video hits the Chromecast.
+Even Amazon Prime Video works with it now.
+There is little reason to switch to a competitor.
 It’s easy and it costs less than $100 — plus you can control it with your phone, so that’s one less remote on the coffee table.
-What else could you ask for?
+Everything else just feels bloated and slow by comparison.

 The Fitbit Versa is my method of fitness tracking.
 I previously owned a Fitbit Charge HR and a Fitbit Charge 2 HR.
 However, the Charge 3 HR still has some flaws I don’t quite like.
 I found a Fitbit Versa on sale and went with that instead.
 While it’s hardly a fully-fledged smartwatch, it has a good set of basic features, with apps for things like streaming Spotify or setting a timer or alarm, and you can even get notifications if you want it.
 Above all, this watch is a fitness tracker, though.